by Christine Egbert

 “I will,” he replied, “but I need Your help to be able to take You out from this prison You are bound in, and from the pagan-ness that holds You back.
 I will bring You out of the diaspora, into the synagogue, and into Your Land.”

 Rabbi Simcha Perlmutter then went on to explain that it was in 1962 that he made this life-changing commitment to God.
 So in 1966, he and his family left the U.S. and moved to Israel.
 They remained in Jerusalem for one year.
 Then in 1967, the Rabbi heard the Lord tell him to go into the desert.
-From there, the desert in Israel, Pearlmutter was to call out, “Prepare ye the way of the Lord.”
+From the desert in Israel Pearlmutter was to call out, “Prepare ye the way of the Lord.”
 So the Pearlmutters packed up all their belonging and left Jerusalem.
 In later years the scripture which says, “The voice of one who cries in the wilderness, make straight the way of the Lord” became very personal to Rabbi Pearlmutter.

-When they arrived in 1967, there was only one road into the dessert, the Arivah, which is the Hebrew word for dessert.
+When they arrived in 1967, there was only one road into the dessert, the Arivah, the Hebrew word for dessert.
 After the Six-Day-War, which Perlmutter and his family lived through there in the dessert, the Arivah was finally completed.
 Today it’s the main highway that runs from northern Israel to the southernmost point in Alot, from Egypt all the way to Syria.
 But at that time, in the desert there was no traffic, no electricity, no running water.
 No sounds of civilization or even nature could be heard, not even of birds.

 In 1967, when the two trucks the rabbi had hired to move them suddenly stopped, Rabbi Pearlmutter began what he calls “his 25 year odyssey in the desert.”
 One of the drivers declared that the rabbi was crazy and that they would not drive one inch further.
 Then they tossed out all the Pearlmutters’ belonging and left.
 So the rabbi and his family pitched their tents, right where they stood, then went to look for a water supply.
 And the Lord led them to a crack in a rock, from which water, sweet water they could drink, flowed contentiously.
 It brought to mind one of the prophecies about Messianic times, a time when water would burst forth from the ground.
 Another Messianic prophecy was about uncovering ancient cities which would happen before the Messiah returned.
 At the time of Rabbi Perlmutter’s interview, in the early 1990s, he declared that he had already lived long enough to see both of these prophecies come to pass.